Planning together for a prosperous region

 Since the Metropolitan Council adopted Thrive MSP 2040 and policy plans for transportation, water resources and regional parks, all 188 communities in the seven-county metro have been working to update their comprehensive plans.
 Looking at growth patterns, projecting housing needs, and evaluating infrastructure like wastewater treatment and roads is a big job for any community.
 But for many small cities and townships, who often have just a single staff person, the task is huge.

 When Patrick asked if she needed anything she responded: “I’ve got my checklist, I’m consulting it almost as often as I consult my Bible.”
-Patrick was pleased to hear that the tools and support the Council provides make comprehensive planning easier.
+Patrick was pleased to hear that the tools and support we provide make comprehensive planning easier.

 I’m proud of the work our Community Development division has been doing to try to lessen the load for all the communities we partner with, who under state law must update their plans every 10 years.
 We launched the Handbook in 2015 to help guide communities through the comprehensive planning process.
 We’ve also hosted more than 30 learning events, including workshops, a day-long conference, and online webinars, and produced an array of self-guided learning materials.